Hot Tubs Report Woman-in-Spa

 By releasing ions into the water, ionizers inhibit algae and bacteria.
 Although ionizers are a natural spa treatment, they do not disinfect.
 A disinfectant is therefore always necessary.
 But as an alternative to chlorine in the spa, ionizers help reduce the amount of disinfectant needed.

-Chlorine-free shock
+Chlorine-free Shock

 Unlike a chlorine or bromine shock, a chlorine-free shock is not a disinfectant.
 Therefore, it is not necessarily a chlorine-free hot tub.
 But the chlorine-free shock oxidizes the water, removes contaminants and improves water clarity.
 It also allows the chlorine to work better in your spa.
 If you use a chlorine-based disinfectant, the non-chlorine shock creates “free chlorine” in your water.
 In a bromine spa, the non-chlorine shock activates the bromine.